 Some victims are never able to return to work again.
 In these cases, lost wages can be far more complicated to calculate.
 The goal is to find the difference between the victim’s wages before the accident and the victim’s wages after the accident.
 For example: if a victim made $50,000 per year before the accident, but can now work only part-time and make $30,000 per year, then her lost wages would be $20,000 per year.
 If her doctors state that she will never be able to work full time again, then the defendant is obligated to compensate $20,000 per year for each year until her retirement.

 This calculation requires economists and other expert witnesses to project the expected retirement age, inflation, and other complicated mathematical factors.

 In addition to the lost wages, a negligent defendant is also obligated to compensate the victim for lost benefits.
 This can include health insurance, retirement contributions, bonuses, and other benefits of employment that the victim can no longer access.
 Some of these benefits are difficult to prove.
 If, for example, a bonus is discretionary, it will be almost impossible the prove the amount the employee would have gotten if he or she were able to work.

 On the other hand: a salesperson might have a commission ready to go when the accident happens.
 If this commission does not go through, it will be easy to show the exact value the victim would have received had he or she been able to work.
-It is important to work with an experienced rideshare accident lawyer who knows how to handle these complicated lost wage issues.
+It is important to work with experienced rideshare accident lawyers who know how to handle these complicated lost wage issues.